kaiakamatsu/MAGEPRO/README.md

 - plink bed/bim/fam files
 - described here: https://www.cog-genomics.org/plink/1.9/formats

-## Typical application of MAGEPRO on GTEx Tissues
+## QUICKSTART: Typical application of MAGEPRO on GTEx Tissues

+- IN PROGRESS

 ## Command-line options for the computing gene-models one gene at a time